Skip to main content

 Impact of Late Submissions and Revisions on the National Analysis

-EPA compared the data released in October 2022 and used for the 2021 National Analysis to the updated version of these data released in October 2023.
-This allowed EPA to assess how late submissions and revisions to submitted data might have changed the information presented in the 2021 National Analysis, had they been included in the dataset.
-National waste management and release quantities were 0.1% and 1.5% different, respectively, than what was shown in the 2021 National Analysis.
+EPA compared the data released in October 2023 and used for the 2022 National Analysis to the updated version of these data released in October 2024.
+This allowed EPA to assess how late submissions and revisions to submitted data might have changed the information presented in the 2022 National Analysis, had they been included in the dataset.
+National waste management quantities are 9% higher (primarily driven by several soybean processing facilities’ revisions) and release quantities are 1.4% higher than what was shown in the 2022 National Analysis.

-• Double counting: Total disposal or other releases (the 3.28 billion pound value in the figure) removes "double counting" that occurs when a facility reports transfers of TRI chemicals in waste to another TRI-reporting facility.
+• Double counting: The 3.35-billion-pounds amount for total disposal or other releases excludes "double counting" that occurs when a facility reports transfers of TRI chemicals in waste to another TRI-reporting facility.
 For example, when Facility A transfers a chemical off site for disposal to Facility B, Facility A reports the chemical as transferred off site for disposal while Facility B reports the same chemical as disposed of on site.
 In processing the data, the TRI Program recognizes that this is the same quantity of the chemical and includes it only once in the total disposal or other releases metric.
 The waste managed metric in TRI, however, considers all instances where the TRI chemical in waste is managed (first as a quantity sent off site for disposal and next as a quantity disposed of on site), and includes both the off-site transfer and the on-site disposal.
-Typically, double counting accounts for most of the difference between the two release quantities shown in the TRI Quick Facts figure.
+Typically, double counting accounts for most of the difference between the two release quantities shown in the double-pie figure above.

-• Non-production related waste managed: Non-production-related waste refers to TRI chemical waste that results from one-time events, remedial actions, catastrophic events, or other events rather than standard production activities.
+• Non-production related waste managed: Non-production-related waste refers to TRI chemical waste from one-time events, remedial actions, catastrophic events, or other events not associated with routine operations at a facility.
 Facilities typically report managing these waste quantities as on-site releases or transfers off site which are included in a facility’s total disposal or other releases but not in the overall total for waste managed.

 For more information on TRI, the chemicals and industry sectors it covers, the reporting requirements, and to access TRI data, visit the TRI website.